- Must visit

 Royal Albert Memorial Museum and Art Gallery

-Exeter’s main museum and gallery, covering local history, archaeology, world cultures, and fine art in a landmark Victorian building.
+Exeter’s main museum and gallery, covering local history, world cultures, natural history, and changing exhibitions in a landmark Victorian building.

 The earliest flight runs at 00:11, the last at 19:15.
 The fastest flight covers the 214 miles (345 km) distance in 1h 25m.
 July is the cheapest month to fly.